 Retail gasoline sales, as a Full Service business model, is no longer profitable as gas approaches $1 per gallon for the first time in U.S. history.
-The gas pumps and gas island awning shelter are removed and Roemer’s Car Clinic becomes Roemer’s Tire and Auto Center featuring BF Goodrich and Mohawk Tires.
+The gas pumps and gas island awning shelter are removed and Roemer’s Conoco becomes Roemer’s Tire and Auto Center featuring BF Goodrich and Mohawk Tires.

 Roemer’s Tire and Auto Center signs with Goodyear Tire and Rubber as Missoula’s newest Goodyear Tire dealer.
 Roemer’s introduces the world’s first all-season radial tire to Missoula — the Goodyear Tiempo.

-John buys Roemer’s Tire and Auto from father Jack.
+John buys Roemer’s Tire and Auto from his father, Jack.

 Goodyear announces that they will increase tire prices to its smaller independent tire dealers by 16%.

 John becomes an owner-Member of the largest tire distribution cooperative in the West, Northwest Tire Factory, LLC.
 At the time there are 112 member-owners.
 All owner-members of Tire Factory are independent owners of their own stores and share in the management and ownership of the Tire Factory distribution co-op.
 The newly renamed Roemer’s Tire Factory is able to offer lower tire prices for their customers.

 Tire Factory evolves to include a common marketing strategy with member stores required to identify their buildings with similar colors and signs, and honor one another’s warranties for their customers.
 Roemer’s Tire Factory is repainted to reflect this strategy.
 By now there are 154 member-owners of Tire Factory stores in the Pacific Northwest.

-Roemer’s Tire Factory celebrates 60 years serving the Missoula motoring community by implementing the 60 Acts of Kindness Campaign to give back to the Missoula community that has supported the business since 1953.
+Roemer’s Tire Factory celebrates 60 years serving Missoula by implementing the 60 Acts of Kindness Campaign to give back to the Missoula community that has supported the business since 1953.
 This campaign continues today with Roemer’s giving annually to various organizations like the YWCA, Youth Homes, The International Choral Festival, Humane Society of Western Montana, the Missoula Food Bank and many others.